Wingate & Finchley F.C.: History

 The club was established in 1991 by a merger of Wingate and Finchley.
 Although Finchley were the higher placed of the two clubs, the new club took Wingate's place in the Premier Division of the South Midlands League and played at Finchley's Summers Lane ground, which was renamed after Harry Abrahams, a long time Wingate supporter.
 In 1994–95 they finished second in the league and joined Division Three of the Isthmian League.

 After a second-place finish in 1998–99 they were promoted to Division Two, but were relegated back to Division Three at the end of the following season.
 After league reorganisation they were placed in Division One North for the 2002–03 season, but in 2004 were transferred to the Eastern Division of the Southern League.
 The club later returned to Division One North of the Isthmian League.
 In 2009–10 they finished third, qualifying for the promotion play-offs, in which they lost 3–2 to Enfield Town.
 The following season the club won the Isthmian League Cup and the London Senior Cup, and finished third again.
 After beating Harlow Town in the play-off semi-finals, they defeated Brentwood Town 3–2 after extra time in the final, earning promotion to the Premier Division - and securing an historic Treble.

 The club finished mid-table in its first season in the Premier Division, before surviving a relegation scare in 2012–13 with one match to spare.
 In 2013–14, the club were relegated on goal difference behind East Thurrock United despite a final day 5–0 victory.
 However the drama did not end there, as the resignation of Worksop Town from the Northern Premier League gave Wingate & Finchley a much welcomed reprieve from relegation.
 The club finished the 2015–16 season in 13th position on 60 points.
 On 8 October 2018, the club pulled a coup by employing Nicky Shorey and Glen Little as managers.
-This was short-lived, as Nicky left on 29 October 2018.
+This was short-lived, as Shorey left on 29 October 2018.